r0gue-io/pop-cli/README.md

 pop new parachain my-app fpt
 ```

-Use `pop` to build your parachain.
+Use `pop` to build your Parachain:

 ```sh
 # Build your parachain